survivejs/react-book/deploying-applications.md

 ```

 The key here is just to generate something that Webpack understands.
 How you do that is up to you.
 NPM packages such as `object-merge` can come in handy in this purpose.

-XXX: should we do some sample bundle size comparisons? numbers are always good as they give some more concrete idea of the differences. ie non-minified vs. minified vs. various cases (single bundle vs. multiple)